Face Transformer for Recognition: Experiment

 \subsection{Implementation Details}

-The models are trained on MS-Celeb-1M~\cite{guo2016msceleb} database refined by insightface~\cite{deng2019arcface}, which contains 5.3M images of 93,431 celebrities.
-We choose CosFace~\cite{Wang2018CosFace} ($s$ = 64 and $m$ = 0.35) as the loss function for better convergence.
+We apply two training databases, CASIA-WebFace and MS-Celeb-1M~\cite{guo2016msceleb}.
+CASIA-WebFace is a sweet training database and contains 0.49M images from 10,575 celebrities, which can be seen as a relatively small-scale database compared with million-scale ones~\cite{guo2016msceleb}.
+MS-Celeb-1M is a popular large scale training database in face recognition and we use the clean version refined by insightface~\cite{deng2019arcface}, which contains 5.3M images of 93,431 celebrities.
+We choose CosFace~\cite{Wang2018CosFace} ($s$ = 64 and $m$ = 0.35) as the loss function for better convergence and recognition performance.
 The face images are aligned to 112 $\times$ 112.
 The Horizontally flip with a probability of 50\% is used for training data augmentation.

 For comparison, the CNN architecture used in our work is a modified ResNet-100~\cite{he2016deep} proposed in the first version of ArcFace paper~\cite{deng2019arcface}, which uses IR blocks (BN-Conv-BN-PReLU-Conv-BN) and applies the ``BN~\cite{ioffe2015batch}-Dropout~\cite{Srivastava2014Dropout}-FC-BN'' structure to get the final 512-$D$ embedding feature.
 We also experiment with the recent proposed T2T-ViT~\cite{yuan2021tokens}.
-The models are listed in Table~\ref{table:model}.
+The number of parameters, MACs and inference speed (Tesla V100, Intel Xeon E5-2698 v4) of these face recognition models are listed in Table~\ref{table:model}.
+Details are as follows.
 For ViT models, the number of layers is 20, the number of heads is 8, hidden size is 512, MLP size is 2048.
 For the Token-to-Token part of T2T-ViT model, the depth is 2, hidden dim is 64, and MLP size is 512; while for the backbone, the number of layers is 24, the number of heads is 8, hidden size is 512, MLP size is 2048.
 Note that, the ``ViT-P10S8'' represents the ViT model with $10 \times 10$ patch size, with stride $S=8$, and ``ViT-P8S8'' represents no overlapping between tokens.

 We use AdamW~\cite{loshchilov2017decoupled} and cosine learning rate decay following DeiT~\cite{touvron2020training}.
+The models are trained from scratch without pre-training.
 With 1 warmup epoch, the initial learning rate is set as 3e-4, and we lower it to 1e-4 when the training accuracy reaches a stable stage (about 20 epochs).